 This article explains an SEO maturity assessment and why you need one today.

-SEO is your site’s principal driver of traffic (and, therefore, revenue).
+SEO is your site’s principal traffic driver (and, therefore, revenue).
 However, some brands –– maybe yours –– don’t adequately invest in their site’s SEO.

-SEO maturity measures the effectiveness of your SEO.
-An SEO maturity assessment provides the framework needed to evaluate your SEO performance so you can see what’s working and what needs to be changed to reach your goals –– whatever they may be.
+SEO maturity models measure the effectiveness of your SEO.
+An SEO maturity assessment provides the framework needed to evaluate your SEO performance across teams and within your organization so you can see what’s working and what needs to be changed to reach your goals –– whatever they may be.

 Why Every Site Needs an SEO Maturity Assessment